fniessink/toisto/README.md

 Toisto will not quiz you on it for a while.
 The more correct translations in a row, the longer words and phrases are silenced.

-Translate into Dutch:
-Punainen
+Listen and write in Finnish:
-> rood
+> Oranssi
 ✅ Correct.

-Translate into Dutch:
-Harmaa
-> bruin
-⚠️ Incorrect.
-Please try again.
-> grijs
-✅ Correct.

 Translate into Finnish:
 Paars
-> violetti
+> Violetti
 ✅ Correct.
+Skipping this quiz for 3 days.

+Translate into Dutch:
+Keltainen
+> Geel
+✅ Correct.
+Skipping this quiz for 3 days.

 Translate into Finnish:
 Groen